Cosmos are easy to grow and will fill your summer with loads of color and food for the small birds to enjoy. These flowers are truly low maintenance.

 Plant seeds 1/4 inch deep or spread out over an area and rake over them to cover the seeds.
 Water in after planting to get germination and this will help to minimize the birds eating all the seeds.

 Cosmos need no additional fertilizing, just water 1 inch per week to keep them thriving.

 Cosmos come in a variety of colors from white to pink, yellow, red, and even burgundy color and grow to 4-6 feet tall and 2-3 feet wide.

 Small birds love to eat the seeds as the flowers are done, it is not unusual to see 8-10 birds swaying in the breeze on the branches of the Cosmos plants eating the seeds and distributing others for the Cosmos to come up next year.

 They are great to attract other pollinators like bees and butterflies to pollinate your vegetable and fruit plants.

 You can collect seeds for you to plant next year but you might get beat out by the birds as they love eating these seeds more than any others I have grown.

 To collect seeds wait for the flower pods to start to dry to collect the seeds, and lay out the seeds to dry for a few days.
 Once they are dry put them in an envelope and store them in a cool dry location.

-Cosmos are a must-have annual to plant in your yard not only for you to enjoy the burst of color but also to supply birds a seed they love to eat.
+Cosmos is a must-have annual to plant in your yard not only for you to enjoy the burst of color but also to supply birds with a seed they love to eat.